TradeMark17/Pendula/README.md

-This repository is the only official companion code- and data-base for the upcoming Gallego et al. publication, Lyapunov landscape elucidates disorder-taming-chaos in arrays of coupled pendula, in Physics Letters A.
+This repository is the companion code- and data-base for the upcoming Gallego et al. publication, *Lyapunov landscape elucidates disorder-taming-chaos in arrays of coupled pendula*, in Physics Letters A.

 This repository contains:
   1. C-language code used to do all C-related simulation and data collection.